ibexa/documentation-developer/docs/guide/pricing/price_api/standardcountryzoneservice.md

 # StandardCountryZoneService

-`StandardCountryZoneService` is uses as a helper to resolve settings based on a region or zone.
+`StandardCountryZoneService` is used as a helper to resolve settings based on a region or zone.
 It uses simple configuration to determine the zone by given country.

 It is used for example to select template debitors in [`StandardTemplateDebitorService`](standardtemplatedebitorservice.md).